randymarsh77/hunky/QUICKSTART.md

 ### 2. Try the Demo

-In a separate terminal (while Git Stream is running):
+In a separate terminal (while Hunky is running):

 ```bash
 ./demo.sh
 ```

-This will make several file changes that Git Stream will detect and display automatically!
+This will make several file changes that Hunky will detect and display automatically!

 ### 3. Manual Testing

-While Git Stream is running, edit any file in the repository:
+While Hunky is running, edit any file in the repository:

 ```bash
 # In another terminal
 echo "# Test change" >> README.md
 ```

-You'll see the changes appear in Git Stream instantly!
+You'll see the changes appear in Hunky instantly!

 ## Understanding the Interface